 Your portfolio

-Applicants who are invited for interview will be asked to show a portfolio of recent work.
+Applicants who are selected for interview will be asked to show a portfolio of recent work.
 We don’t expect your portfolio to be architectural in nature (such as plans or sections) but rather to be work that shows your interests, experience and ability in the visual and material arts.

 The basis of your portfolio should be drawing and painting work, but you can also include other media such as sculpture, installation, photography or video art.
 We would like to see ongoing drawings in any media (pencil, charcoal, crayon) showing a variety of subject matter.
 This can be material you’ve prepared for exams or creative work you’ve done outside of school.